Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

 \subsection{Determining trace alignments with a reduced event log}

 The technique presented in this paper is based on the identification of primitive and maximal tandem repeats within the traces in the event log.
-These repeats are then reduced to two repetitions in each of the traces, producing a reduced version of the log.
-The alignments are then computed between the model and the reduced version of the log.
+These repeats are reduced to two repetitions in each of the traces, producing a reduced version of the log.
+Then, the alignments are computed between the model and the reduced log.
 The intuition behind the trace reductions is that, if the two repetitions are matched over the model, then the model is cyclic (the model is uniquely labelled) and we can assume that any additional repetition of the tandem repeat can be matched over the model.

-Even though, only maximal and primitive tandem repeats are considered, they can still overlap within the trace.
-In order to avoid such overlapping, an order between the tandem repeats is defined, the first tandem repeats to collapse are primitive, maximal, and first to occur from left to right.
-The result is a reduced event log $\redLog$ containing a set of reduced traces.
+This intuition relies on the fact that if a transition can be repeated twice in a state machine workflow net then it can be repeated any number of times, which was proven in \cite{armas2016diagnosing} for free-choice workflow nets, a super class of state machine workflow nets.